 With Amazon Prime, you can read books for free two different ways.
 First, you’re able to “check out” one book or magazine a month.
 And the books come with Audible so you can switch to listening in the car for road trips.

 Secondly, Amazon Prime Account members get to choose one book to keep each month through Amazon First Reads.
 Choose from a selection of 6-8 books.

 Speaking of books, if you need more than one book a month, go for Kindle Unlimted.
 While you don’t need Prime for this feature, there is a special offer for Prime Day.
 This is another way to get unlimited Audible Audiobooks as well.
-If you’re not a Kindle Unlimited member now, you can get 3 months for $.99.
+If you’re not a Kindle Unlimited member now, you can get 1 free month.
 This is something I always do for the kids on road trips.

 Don’t want the reading, but just the audiobooks for the road or flight?
-Save 66% on an Audible Membership for 3 months.
+Get two free downloads for an Audible Membership.